-Become an expert yourself during intensive, one-day classes that bring you deeper into the selected work and let you hear from the dancers and artists themselves.
+Become an expert yourself during intensive classes that bring you deeper into the selected work and let you hear from the dancers and artists themselves.

 SF Ballet is known for its simultaneous mastery of the classics and of innovative new work.
 This year become an expert yourself at Exploring Ballet.
-These intensive one-day classes bring you into the histories and interpretations of the selected works, as well as let you hear from the dancers and artists who bring them to life.
-This year’s seminars will focus on two classics – Swan Lake and Romeo & Juliet – and on the creative process itself.
+These classes bring you into the histories and interpretations of the selected works, as well as let you hear from the dancers and artists who bring them to life.

-Classes go off sale at 10 am the morning of the event and Zoom links will be sent shortly thereafter.
+Classes go off sale at 10 am the morning of the event and if the event is on Zoom you will receive a link shortly thereafter.